thelfer/tfel/docs/web/hyperelasticity.md

 \]

 where \(\paren{\tenseur{n}_{i}}_{i\in \{1,2,3\}}\) are the
-eigentenseurs of the right Cauchy tensor.
+eigentensors of the right Cauchy tensor.

-Computing \(\sderiv{f}{\C}\) is a non trivial task as one have to take care of the cases where two eigenvalues are equal and repeatedly use the Hospital rule to pass to the limit.
+Computing \(\sderiv{f}{\C}\) is a non trivial task as one has to take care of the cases where two eigenvalues are equal and repeatedly use L'Hospital's rule to pass to the limit.
 For this reason, it is much easier to use the `computeIsotropicFunctionAndDerivative` static method of the `stensor` class.